dknapp17/audio_ml/README.md

 In image recognition, it is common to go from large

 # Reproducibility
 This project is designed to be reproducible.
 That is, you can follow the instructions to download the data in the same way that I did and train a model from scratch.
-See the "Reproducibility"
+See the "Getting Started" section to learn more.

 # Getting Started: